OWASP/CheatSheetSeries/cheatsheets/npm_Security_CheatSheet.md

 ## 5) Audit for vulnerabilities in open source dependencies

 The npm ecosystem is the single largest repository of application libraries amongst all the other language ecosystems.
-The registry and the libraries in it are at the core for JavaScript developers as they are able to leverage work that others have already built and incorporate it into their code-base.
+The registry and the libraries in it are at the core for JavaScript developers as they are able to leverage work that others have already built and incorporate it into their codebase.
 With that said, the increasing adoption of open source libraries in applications brings with it an increased risk of introducing security vulnerabilities.

 Many popular npm packages have been found to be vulnerable and may carry a significant risk without proper security auditing of your project’s dependencies.
 Some examples are npm [request](https://snyk.io/vuln/npm:request:20160119), [superagent](https://snyk.io/vuln/search?q=superagent&type=npm), [mongoose](https://snyk.io/vuln/search?q=mongoose&type=npm), and even security-related packages like [jsonwebtoken](https://snyk.io/vuln/npm:jsonwebtoken:20150331), and  [validator](https://snyk.io/vuln/search?q=validator&type=npm).